 Wireless Headphones: I like to blast my music when I work out.
 Luckily, I’m alone most of the time.
 When I’m not, I use these wireless headphones (the same ones recommended by Peloton) because they are lightweight, but most importantly, you can throw your sweaty ear cushions into the wash.

-All in all, I have spent around $550 including weights, iPad holder, the Wahoo device, pedals, and spin shoes.
+All in all, I have spent around $550 including weights, iPad holder, Wahoo cadence sensor, and spin shoes.
 The iPhone/ iPad app is no longer free and costs $12.99 per month for unlimited rides, or $5.99 per week.

-The breakdown of what I paid: Bike $317 + iPad holder $21 + Wahoo device $50 + weights $20 + pedals $50 + shoes $100.
-(Note: Amazon’s prices tend to fluctuate on most of these items).
-Again, the breakdown of the Peloton: Bike $1995 + installation $250 + weights $25 for one set.
+The cost of Peloton comes out to: Bike $1995 + installation $250 + weights $25 for one set.
 Without even factoring the monthly subscription price in, my mock-Peloton saved me more than $1700.
 If you consider my additional savings of $26 per month by using the app vs. the subscription, I discover another $312 per year in my pocket.
 Overall, for this price, I really can’t have buyer’s remorse.

 If you have a spin bike or one at the gym, I recommend that you give the app a try.
 It’s free for the first 14 days.
 I’d love to hear your thoughts.
 If you own a Peloton bike, although I can’t see you on the leaderboard, I would love to hear from you too.

 *Note: This post was originally posted in March 2016 and has been updated to reflect accuracy and new product information.

 - As of October 2017, App riders are now eligible for the coveted Peloton 100 Rides Century Shirt!